steveculshaw/brindlewoodbay/README.md

 Krystal searches Mark's body; there is something in his pocket; a container of pills.

-Winnie spots an abandoned water station off the path.
+Winnie spots an abandoned shack; disused water station, off the path.
 Going to investigate it, notices the door looks openable ... so she checks it out.<br>
 Yuck, it stinks of sex and drugs .. but not sure about the rock & roll

 We know that the Hapsbury's live just down the cliff, in a big house.
 Been in the family for generations.